samturner/python-classifiers/README.md

 # Python Classifiers

 Implementations of both N-Nearest Neighbour and Naive Bayes classifiers in Python, also includes some sample data.
+Some references to Weka are made - it can be downloaded here: http://www.cs.waikato.ac.nz/ml/index.html

 ### Folders & Steps
 * **1. Raw Data** - Contains the raw pima indians diabetes `.data` file as well as the `.name` file as well as the assignment spec.